skills/release-based-workflow/README.md

 ### :keyboard: Activity: Generate release notes

 1. In a separate tab, go to the **Releases** page for this repository.
     - _Tip: To reach this page, click the **Code** tab at the top of your repository.
-Then, find the navigation bar below the repository description, and click the **Releases** heading link_
+Then, find the navigation bar below the repository description, and click the **Releases** heading link._
-1. Click the **Draft a new release** button
+1. Click the **Draft a new release** button.
-1. In the field for _Tag version_, specify `v1.0.0`
+1. In the field for _Tag version_, specify `v1.0.0`.
-1. To the right of the tag dropdown, click the _Target_ dropddown and select the `release-v1.0` branch
+1. To the right of the tag dropdown, click the _Target_ dropddown and select the `release-v1.0` branch.
-    - _Tip: This is temporary in order to generate release notes based on the changes in this branch_
+    - _Tip: This is temporary in order to generate release notes based on the changes in this branch._
-1. To the top right of the description text box, click **Generate release notes**
+1. To the top right of the description text box, click **Generate release notes**.
-1. Review the release notes in the text box and customize the content if desired
+1. Review the release notes in the text box and customize the content if desired.
-1. Set the _Target_ branch back to the `main`, as this is the branch you want to create your tag on once the release branch is merged
+1. Set the _Target_ branch back to the `main`, as this is the branch you want to create your tag on once the release branch is merged.
-1. Click **Save draft**, as you will publish this release in the next step
+1. Click **Save draft**, as you will publish this release in the next step.

 You can now [merge](https://docs.github.com/en/get-started/quickstart/github-glossary#merge) your pull request!

 ### :keyboard: Activity: Merge into main

 1. In a separate tab, go to the **Pull requests** page for this repository.
-1. Open your **Release v1.0** pull request
+1. Open your **Release v1.0** pull request.
 1. Click **Merge pull request**.
 1. Wait about 20 seconds then refresh this page for the next step.